drunkleen/leenfetch/leenfetch.1.md

   Hide specific modules (comma-separated).
 - Boolean toggles follow a paired pattern—use `--cpu-speed` / `--no-cpu-speed`, `--shell-path` / `--no-shell-path`, `--memory-percent` / `--no-memory-percent`, `--refresh-rate` / `--no-refresh-rate`, etc.

+## REMOTE FETCHING OVER SSH

+`--ssh` lets you pull data from remote hosts and render it locally.
+LeenFetch connects with your system SSH client, runs `leenfetch --format json` on each target, parses the output, and prints either pretty text (default) or JSON (`--format json`).

+- Requirements: the remote host must have `leenfetch` in `PATH`.
+- Uses your SSH config/agent, honoring usernames/ports in the target string; a short connect timeout is applied.
+- Per-host ASCII art/colors come from the remote distro while layout comes from your local config.
+- JSON mode prints one JSON object per host (separated by blank lines).

 ## CONFIGURATION
 leenfetch uses a single JSONC file for configuration, typically located at: